KWilson272/KillHealing/README.md

 # Compatability
 This plugin was tested and developed on the following versions.
 It is likely it will work on older versions, but not guaranteed.
-- Spigot `1.20.1` should work at or above `1.16` assuming compatible WorldGuard versions
+- Spigot `1.20.1` *This plugin should work at or above `Spigot 1.16` assuming compatible WorldGuard versions*
 - WorldGuard `7.0.9`